krishvenkatin/DataScience_Portfolio/README.md

 ## About Me:
 **Name:** Venkat Radhakrishnan

-I am a passionate data scientist with expertise in various domains including healthcare, economics, and telecommunications.
+I am a passionate data scientist with expertise in various domains including Payments and bacnking.
 With a strong background in statistical analysis, machine learning, and data visualization, I have worked on several projects aimed at deriving actionable insights from data.

 ## Projects: